rurban/perl-hash-stats/README.md

 Below are graphs testing the fill rates from 50% up to 100%, which is the current default.
-The usual fill rate is 80-100%, 50% for open addressing, and up to 97% for very good hash functions.
+The usual fill rate is 80-100%, 50% for open addressing, and up to 97% for very good hash functions, like CRC32 or Spooky32.

 Currently tested is only the default and slow `PERL_PERTURB_KEYS_RANDOM` strategy, not the other strategies